KDE/kde-builder/doc/configuration/conf-options-table.md

 Type: Boolean, Default value: False

+This option only has effect on the projects using CMake.

+Most KDE projects use [KDECmakeSettings](https://invent.kde.org/frameworks/extra-cmake-modules/-/blob/e5682c5ca2e3b73e8829cdb81c056070c60efd42/kde-modules/KDECMakeSettings.cmake#L184), which enables building the tests by default (`BUILD_TESTING` cmake option is set to `ON`).
+Running tests still needs to be done manually or by kde-builder with `run-tests` config option enabled.

-If set to `true`, then the project will be built with support for running its test suite, and the test suite will be executed as part of the build process. kde-builder will show a simple report of the test results.
+If set to `true`, kde-builder will ensure the project is configured with `BUILD_TESTING` option set to `ON`, and after building the project, test suite will be executed (by running `<make|ninja> test`).

+KDE Builder will show a simple report of the test results.
 This is useful for developers or those who want to ensure their system is set up correctly.